JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.2/Notes.md

-list.length()                       //returns list length list.pop(3)                         //removes 4th item in list list.remove(9)                      //removes the first instance of the parameter list.append(14)                     //removes the first instance of the parameter
+list.length()                       //returns list length list.pop(3)                         //removes 4th item in list list.remove(9)                      //removes the first instance of the parameter list.append(14)                     //appends the parameter to the end of the list
 ```

 ## Properties